GoogleCloudPlatform/cloud-samples-tools/README.md

   // Skip these packages, these could be handled by a different config.
   // Defaults to not exclude anything.
-  "exclude-packages": ["path/to/slow-to-test", "special-config-package"]
+  "exclude-packages": ["path/to/slow-to-test", "special-config-package"],
 }
 ```

-For more information, see [`pkg/config/config.go`](pkg/config/config.go).
+For more information, see [`pkg/utils/config.go`](pkg/utils/config.go).

 ## Building